TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-We're into a `restricted shell`!
+We're placed inside a restricted shell (`rbash`).

 <br />

-Despite this, we can retrieve the `user.txt` flag:
+Despite the restrictions, we can still read the `user.txt` flag:

 <br />